daniel5151/ANESE/README.md

 make
 ```

-Building on Windows has been tested with VS 2017 using both MSVC and Clang.
+Building on Windows has been tested with VS 2017 using MSVC.
-At the moment, it is reccomended to build with Clang, as unlike MSVC, it can
-optimize ANESE code well enough to hit 60 fps.
+Use the included `mk_msvc.ps1` PowerShell script to build it, or, use cmake to
+generate the `.sln` and run it from Visual Studio.

+**NOTE:** make sure to build ANESE in _release_ configuration, since without
+the compiler optimizations, it's bloody slow.
+This is because I wrote the code
+to be clean and neat, without worrying about performance.

 ## Running